-The work of the Boat Refugee Foundation changes frequently on Lesbos.
+The work of the Boat Refugee Foundation has changed on Lesbos.
 In 2015, the work mainly consisted of boat arrivals, rescue missions and medical activities.
-Today, we focus on medical and psychosocial activities.
-This means a change from emergency to structural care, within tighter frames and with a higher level of professionalism.
+Today, we focus on medical aid and psychosocial activities.
+This means a change from emergency care to structural care, within tighter boundries and with a higher level of professionalism.

-Moira is the largest refugee camp on Lesbos.
-It is a so called registration and identification center (about 2,300 residents, mainly single men).
-After refugees arrive on the island by boat, they all go to Moira for registration and to start their asylum application.
+Moria is the largest refugee camp on Lesbos.
+It is a so called registration and identification center (more than 4,000 residents, mainly single men).
+After refugees arrive on the island by boat, they all go to Moria for registration and to start their asylum application.
 This camp is being run by the army and the police.
 After registration, the most vulnerable refugees are moved to another camp or shelter.
-Moira is a closed camp, with a prison-like atmosphere.
+Moria is a closed camp, with a prison-like atmosphere.
 The camp is divided in different sectors by nationality.
 There is also a prison inside the camp.
 Besides medical care, there are not many facilities for the refugees.
 Fights and riots are likely to happen considering the condition of the camp and the hopeless situation of the refugees.

 Our main role in this camp is to provide emergency medical aid during the evenings from 4pm to 11pm and at night from 11pm until 9am.
 We do not have final responsibility for the medical care in the camp, but we are one of the supporting medical teams.
 For medical services, the PSS-team supplies a crowd controller during evening shifts.
 The crowd controller helps the medical team to create an overview of the incoming patients, taking their personal details and keep the peace outside the medical cabin.
 The crowd controller works closely together with one of the doctors responsible for the intake and possible prioritize patients.